rachhouse/vogon/README.md

 1. `git clone` this repo to your local machine.
 1. Add the cloned `vogon` directory path to the beginning of your `PATH` variable, e.g. `export PATH="/Users/you/pathto/vogon:$PATH"` in your `~/.bashrc` (or other appropriate profile file).
 Source your profile file and/or start a new terminal.
 1. Run **`vogon build`** to build the default `vogon` Mothership image and create your `~/.vogonconfig` file.
 1. Run **`vogon poet`** from whichever repo directory you want to use.
-Note that any repo/library you want to develop with `vogon` must be a Poetry-managed library with a `pyproject.toml` file present.
+Note that any repo/library you want to develop with `vogon` must be a Poetry-managed library *with a `pyproject.toml` file present*.

 ### `vogon` arguments
 Check out `vogon poet --help` to get the full list of args, however, here are the most commonly used and helpful: